Disclosure: Where buying information is included, affiliate links are used where available.

 Google Cardboard V1

 This is the older headset, with a magnet-button on the side.
-It’s slightly harder to fold into shape than the V2 version, and holds smaller phones.
-The magnet-button also doesn’t work with all phones, and frequently falls off.
-However, prices start at under $1, especially for bulk purchases.
-Buy from Amazon, TinyDeal, AliExpress, and DHGate.
+It’s harder to fold into shape than the V2 version, and holds smaller phones.
+Also, the magnetic button falls off easily.
+I do not recommend buying this version of the headset

 An unusually shaped cardboard headset, the Powis ViewR is priced at $29.95 from the official site.
 It is also available in a leather-like red alligator and tan pebble styles for $39.95.